ajunlonglive/MoroutinesProject/Docs/README_EN.md

 > IMPORTANT!
 If a moroutine is no longer used in your game, then it must be destroyed (whether automatically or manually using the `Destroy` method), otherwise the memory will not be freed.
 Also, don't forget to "lose" all references to moroutine after destruction.

+> Use the `IEnumerator` methods if there is no need to re-execute the moroutine.
+This will save you the unnecessary auto-destruct setting.
+Otherwise, you must remember to destroy the morutina.

 ### Restart moroutine
 You can restart the moroutine (start its execution from the very beginning), to do this, use the `Reset` method.
 ```c#